Always look for the USDA Certified Organic sticker on your food to confirm that what you are purchasing is 100% organic.

 The Dirty Dozen

-These fruits and vegetables are the highest sprayed (with pesticides):
+These fruits and vegetables are the highest sprayed with pesticides.
+Always buy these ORGANIC:

 - Sweet Bell Peppers